rudderlabs/rudderstack-profiles-basic-example/README.md

             from: inputs/rsTracks
 ```

 If you are planning to use the sample data, run the command below.
-It will insert two sample tables into the database and schema you defined during setup:
+It will insert two sample tables into the database and schema you defined during setup.
+(Be sure you are in the PB directory in your terminal first):
 ```shell script
 pb insert
 ```

-Use this command to validate that your project will be able to access the warehouse specified in ```pb init connections``` and create objects in that warehouse.
+Use this command to validate that your project will be able to access the warehouse specified in ```pb init connection``` and create objects in that warehouse.

 ```shell script
 pb validate access
 ```

-You can use this command to generate the SQL that will run in your warehouse. which will also tell you if there are syntax errors in your model YAML file.
+You can use this command to generate the SQL that will run in your warehouse, and this will also tell you if there are syntax errors in your model YAML file.

 ```shell script
 pb compile